 The Office of Disability Resources will conduct a timely and impartial review of concerns to ensure a prompt and equitable resolution.
 The ADA/504 Coordinator, or designee will confer with relevant campus administrators as needed to resolve concerns.

 Options for reporting such concerns are outlined below.
-All concerns should be reported within 10 days of occurance.
+All concerns should be reported as soon as possible.

-Individuals who encounter a barrier to access (physical, web, programmatic, etc) on the basis of disability at Appalachian State University, may report it to the Office of Disability Resources via the ODR Contact form.
+Individuals who encounter a barrier to access (physical, programmatic, parking, etc.) on the basis of disability at Appalachian State University, may report it to the Office of Disability Resources.